IvanPopovicsIII/crud-prispevky/README.md

 ## First run
 Web application uses postgres 15 for db and docker for containerisation.
 You can configure docker parameters in compose.yaml file.
 To start the application, run CrudPrispevkyApplication.java.
-SecurityFilterChain is set up, that it disables csrf and allows all requests.
+SecurityFilterChain is set up, so it disables csrf and allows all requests.

 ### Notes